12danielLL/Neural_Networks_Project/README.md

 - Pandas
 - Matplotlib

-# License
+## License

-This project is distributed under the MIT License.
-See `LICENSE` file for more details.
+This project is licensed under the [MIT License](LICENSE).
+See the LICENSE file for more details.